 - In Denver, parents think a teacher is responsible for chemical burns caused by “magic erasers.”
 This week, ABC reported that in May, several children suffered from red skin and scabbing while at daycare.
 Allegedly, after two boys had what the teacher called a “marker fight,” she cleaned their faces with a magic eraser and the boys were chemically burned.

 - Last year, a class action lawsuit, alleging that Combe, Inc., makers of Just for Men hair and beard products, targeted African American men for its Jet Black hair dye, was filed in California.
 Just for Men did not warn African American men that they have a higher risk of harmful reactions to the Jet Black hair dye.
 The suit asserts that the product contains 17 times more p-Phenylenediamine (PPD) than dyes of a lighter color.
 According to the lawsuit, an “organic aromatic amine chemical compound” found in the product can be hazardous if used by humans.
 This compound is used in gasoline and the manufacture of rubber tires.
 Conditions allegedly caused by PPD include severe dermatitis, convulsions, asthma, and even comas.

-In this article, we discuss the issues surrounding chemical burns caused by defective projects, and how the experienced product liability attorneys at Dolman Law Group may be able to help if you suffer a chemical burn.
+In this article, we discuss the issues surrounding chemical burns caused by defective projects, and how the experienced product liability attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA may be able to help if you suffer a chemical burn.

 Chemical Burn Injuries

 Chemical burns (caustic burns) are caused by contact with toxic or corrosive chemicals, such as: